 Special terms can be added if the property manager/owner and tenant agree.

 Signing the agreement

-The tenant must sign the agreement and return it to the property manager/owner within 5 days.
+The property manager/owner must provide the agreement to the tenant on or before the day the tenant occupies the property under the agreement.
+The tenant must then sign the agreement and return it to the property manager/owner within 5 days.

 The tenant should be sent a copy within 14 days of the property manager/owner receiving the original.